UIC-CS484/assignment-2---final-project-repository-team-3/Readme.md

 ### Information

-The above tests cover all the registration feature's logic.
+The above tests cover all the registration feature's logic

-Future tests should follow a similar structure and tests.

-So far, we've made use of tables to show the user's favorite Pokemon.
-This table is sortable and users can view their most recently or oldest favorited pokemon in their collection.
-Users can also order results alphabetically.

-More data visualization is planned to be added but not concrete.